in 2002, after 40

 analytical studies (and articles on my web site) on:

-- I am an officer of two companies that make golf training aids: Pro-Head Golf and Aim-Sense Technologies.
+- I have been an officer of two companies that make golf training aids: Pro-Head Golf and Aim-Sense Technologies.

 - Starting in 2010, I have gotten involved in the physics